[99%'s Choice] How to Backup Entire Hard Drive Windows 10 - Qiling

 create system backup step3

 Step 4.
-You can customize the settings in "Options" at the left bottom.
-After that, click "Proceed", and the process will begin.
+You can customize the settings in "Options" at the left bottom, then click "Proceed" to start the process.

 create system backup step4

-*After finishing the backup process, you can check the backup status, recover, open, or delete the backup by right-clicking the backup task on the left.
+After completing the backup process, you can view the backup status, restore, launch, or remove the backup by right-clicking on the backup task on the left.

-Backup and Restore (Windows 7) can also help you to create a system image.
-If you prefer to use the Windows built-in tool, follow this article to see how:
+Backup and Restore (Windows 7) can also help you to create a system image, and if you prefer to use the Windows built-in tool, you can follow this article to see how.

 How to Use Backup and Restore (Windows 7)